mqttiotstuff/mqttiotstuff.github.io/content/post/time-regexp-expression/index.md

 +++

 `Compilation and Language Theory` is a way to transform "Low level" informations into a more evolved action.
-This ability, in ambiant systems context,  leverage the synthetization of a couple of actions or "events", into a more human understandable action.
-This decomposition lead to more evolved semantic that can help design more sophisticated logics.
+This ability, in the ambiant and intelligent systems,  leverage the summarizing sparsed actions or "events", into a more human understandable meaning.
+This decomposition raise the information to a more evolved semantic that can help design more sophisticated logics.

-Applications of this is to enhance and extend existing actuators, and triggering timed based actions or events.
-Using a Button for example, long press button, or sequences of buttons can be transformed in actions, in the same way the [Morse Code](https://fr.wikipedia.org/wiki/Code_Morse_international) has been setted up in the 19th century for transmissing Textual messages, using a simple tone.
+Applications of these tools also enhance and extend already existing devices, adding timed based actions triggering.
+As an example, a simple device button can then understand long pressures, or fast sequences that can be transformed in different actions ( in the same way the [Morse Code](https://fr.wikipedia.org/wiki/Code_Morse_international) has been setted up in the 19th century for transmissing Textual messages, using a simple tone).

 <!--more-->

-### Bases of Timed Regular Expression patterns context using an example
+### Introducing Timed Regular Expression patterns using an example

 In the understanding of the Timed Regular Expression grammar, we can easily start with a simple example, and details the needs for expressing such logics.